IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

 at a time since this can take some time to complete, depending on file type.

+An alternative to selecting files individually is to first create an archive of files in ``.zip`` or ``.tar`` format and then select the appropriate "multiple files" Data Type when uploading your archive.

 If you upload an SPSS (``.por``, ``.sav``) or a Stata file (``.dta``), your study will be temporarily unavailable for editing until the additional processing on the file is completed.
 This can be brief or take some time